niaid/UMI-pacbio-pipeline/README.md

 This requires a python environment.
 A conda environment is recommended, and a `requirements.txt` is included listing all required modules.

 ### Note
-you will need to change the loadining of your python environment, inside any scripts
+you will need to change the loadining of your python environment, inside any scripts.

 ### pacbio-pipeline-with-blast.sh